suvratapte/suvratapte.github.io/_posts/2022-06-21-zafaran-released.md

 no_excerpt: true
 ---

-We recently recorded a music album which is a mix of India, Swedish and Egyptian music.
+We recently recorded a music album which is a mix of Indian, Swedish and Egyptian music.
 The songs are composed by KG Westman.
 I got to collaborate with two incredible musicians from Egypt - Adham Al Sayyad and Ahmed Radwan.
 Here's the album:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/5lNYtd8IocZE2AbRsmM0s6?utm_source=generator&theme=0" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>